iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 - referenced (indirectly or directly) by message B: A is contained in the past cone of B;
 - confirmed: A is referenced by a milestone;
 - applied: A is confirmed and applied to the ledger state;
-- ignored: A is confirmed but not applied;
+- ignored: A is confirmed but not applied because it is semantically invalid;
 - conflicting: A would lead to an invalid ledger state if applied;

 In case of conflicting message with White Flag, a node applies only one message to the ledger state and ignores